 Creating an opening in a tent wall can be risky.

-However, if the tent wall is not modified correctly and carefully, the tent may no longer function.
+If the tent wall is not modified correctly and carefully, the tent may no longer function.

 Tent campers who do a lot of camping on very warm, humid days, want full access through the tent doorways and windows and are willing to modify the tent body can consider setting up an air conditioner through the wall of their tents.